vishalm019/Student-portal/README.md

  - port 5000 exposes Flask on port 5000.

- -no-cache-dir avoids extra pip cache files in the container.
+ - no-cache-dir avoids extra pip cache files in the container.

 ## 2. Build the Docker image